JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7959 days**.

-And here is a just a random fact -  **There are about 61,300 pizza restaurants in the United States of America**.
+And here is a just a random fact -  **From 1967-1976, the town of Tororo located in Uganda had thunder 251 out of the 365 days in a year for those years.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)